siberian-pi/circuit-centric-quantum-classifiers/readme.md

 Tips:
 1.This code is based on classical simulation rather than using real quantum computers.
 I hope one day I can implement it on IBM's Quantum Experience ^o^ ~
 2.For the limit of computation resource, in this code, function 'measure' using 'measure_fake', who gets the repeated measurement outcome by directly calculating the ratio of amplitutes, times the repeat_times.
 One can modify function 'measure' by using function 'measure_true', which simulates the random behaviour of quantum measurement but need expensive calculation( times repeated_times).

-Status: unfinished.